DalatCoder/learn-js/js-2023-zero-to-expert/README.md

 - `statement` is like a bigger piece of code that is executed and which does not produce a value on itself

 Now, basically we write our whole programs as a sequence of actions.
 And these actions are statements.

+### The conditional (ternary) operator

+The conditional operator allows us to write something similar to an `if/else` statement but all in one line.

+`condition ? true : false`

+### JavaScript releases: ES5, ES6+ and ESNext

+Backwards compatibility: don't break the web

+- Old features are `never` removed
+- Not really new versions, just incremental updates (releases)
+- Websites keep working `forever`!

+There are not forwards compatible in JS, so how to use modern JS today?
+Because browsers that users are using might be old and there's no forwards compatibility.

+- During development: simply use the latest Google Chrome!
+- During production: use `babel` to transpile and polyfill your code(converting back to ES5 to ensure browser compatibility for all users)